lifecompartmentalized/lifecompartmentalized.github.io/content/posts/amnesia.md

 <!--

 How does one know if the way they experience the world is _normal_?
 It never even occurred to me that aspects my experience could be considered disordered until recently.
 Now that I'm aware, so much of my life makes sense.

+These experiences can be explained by me switching between compartments of memory that I haven't been in in a while, and occur on an a weekly to daily basis for me.

+Another type of amnesia that some people with dissociative disorders report[^3] is emotional amnesia, where they remember the events of what happened when they're in a different compartment, but don't have the associated emotions attached with that memory.
+I believe I experience this too, but because of the structure of my DID, I believe almost all of my memories do not have associated emotions attached to them[^6].
+This seems to be my normal memory, so for me the distinction between experiencing emotional amnesia or having a "normal" memory isn't clear.
+I don't believe I often experience strong emotions[^4], though, so I'm not sure if I'm experiencing some sort of amnesia or if I just don't have the associated emotions to encode in my memories.
+[^4]: I don't remember what I don't remember, so maybe I do experience strong emotions more than I think; I'm honestly not sure.
+[^3]: I learned about this from r/DID and r/OSDD on Reddit
+[^6]: Also, most, if not all, of my memories seem to be in third person, even if they aren't trauma related.
+This may be why I don't have the first-person perspective of emotion attached to them.

 In fact, one way I can differentiate between my parts is by